aFarkas/html5shiv/readme.md

 - The `shivMethods` option (overriding `document.createElement`) and the `html5.createElement` method create elements, which are not disconnected and have a parentNode (see also issue #64)
 - The cloneNode problem is currently not addressed by HTML5 Shiv.
 HTML5 elements can be dynamically created, but can't be cloned in all cases.
 - The printshiv version of HTML5 Shiv has to alter the print styles and the whole DOM for printing.
 In case of complex websites and or a lot of print styles this might cause performance and/or styling issues.
-A possible solution could be the [htc-branch](https://github.com/aFarkas/html5shiv/tree/iepp-htc) of HTML5 Shiv, which uses another technique to implement print styles for IE8.
+A possible solution could be the [htc-branch](https://github.com/aFarkas/html5shiv/tree/iepp-htc) of HTML5 Shiv, which uses another technique to implement print styles for Internet Explorer 6-8.

 ### What about the other HTML5 element projects?